kw7oe/kw7oe.github.io/content/posts/implementing-tests-rerun-in-exunit-run.md

 could have figured out if I spend a bit more time on it.

 ## Closing

+In the PR, the `rerun/1` implementation was move to `run/1` instead.
+So in the latest branch, `ExUnit.run` now takes an optional list of modules to be run.

 When I first saw the reply from @livebookdev, I thought it is a simple change!
 In reality, the process of implementing it is not quite easy, but still manageable.